-The semester study abroad programme fee is US\$5100.
+The semester study abroad programme fee is US\$6000 in 2015.
 All students must pay this fee prior to registering at UCT; we recommend that you attend to this before departing your home country, in order to speed up the process.